KarolGitHub/lucidify/docs/USER_SETTINGS_DOCUMENTATION.md

 ## Overview

-The Lucidifier app now includes a comprehensive user settings system that allows users to manage their profile information, preferences, and account settings.
+The Lucidify app now includes a comprehensive user settings system that allows users to manage their profile information, preferences, and account settings.
 The settings are split into two main components: **CardSettings** for editing user data and **CardProfile** for viewing statistics and account information.

 ## Features